-- (i) Level 3 or above in Chinese Language and English Language; AND - (ii) Level 2 or above in Mathematics and Liberal Studies; AND - (iii) Level 3 or above in one elective subject (excluding Applied Learning subjects).
+- (i) Level 3 or above in Chinese Language and English Language; AND - (ii) Level 2 or above in Mathematics and Liberal Studies; AND - (iii) Level 3 or above in two elective subjects (excluding Applied Learning subjects).
 If the elective subject is a subject under "other languages", a minimum of grade E is required.